-Gain a strong foundation in Acute Care (medical-surgical) nursing, the backbone of every hospital, at Cone Health’s Residency of Acute Care (medical-surgical) Nursing.
-You’ll advance your education and gain hands-on experience that prepares you to work in a wide range of departments and settings.
+Gain a strong foundation in Acute Care (medical-surgical) nursing, which is the backbone of every hospital.
+At Cone Health’s Residency of Acute Care (medical-surgical) Nursing you will advance your education and gain hands-on experience that prepares you to work in a wide range of departments and settings.

-Improve your assessment, technical, organizational and critical-thinking skills so you can provide safe, high-quality, supportive care to patients of all ages.
+Improve your assessment, technical, organizational and critical-thinking skills so you can provide safe, high-quality, supportive care to a variety medical-surgical patients.

 What To Expect

-As a new graduate registered nurse in the Residency of Acute Care (medical-surgical) Nursing, you’ll participate in:
+As a new graduate nurse in the Residency of Acute Care (medical-surgical) nursing, you will participate in:

 - Electrocardiogram (EKG) certification

-- Medical simulation scenarios in our patient simulation lab
+- Medical and Surgical simulation scenarios in our patient simulation lab

-- Shadowing experienced nurses in procedural areas and other areas of interest
+- Opportunities to shadow experienced nurses in procedural areas and other areas of interest

-- Direct hire to one of the acute care areas at Alamance Regional Medical Center, Annie Penn Hospital, Moses Cone Hospital and Wesley Long Hospital.
+- Hire to one of the acute care areas at Alamance Regional Medical Center, Annie Penn Hospital, Moses Cone Hospital and Wesley Long Hospital.
 Acute care areas may include:

 - Medical psychology